dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 Range("A1").CurrentRegion.Copy Sheets("Sheet2").Range("A1") End Sub

-It’s even a bit easier if the data is in the form of a table (created in Excel; choose Insert ➪ Tables ➪ Table).
+It's even a bit easier if the data is in the form of a table (created in Excel; choose Insert ➪ Tables ➪ Table).
 The table has a name (such as Table1) and expands automatically when new data is added.

 216    PART 3  Programming Concepts